Latin Suffixes: a comprehensive guide

 The most common Latin suffixes

-This section covers the most common Latin suffixes, while the section below provides a list of English suffixes which are derived from Latin suffixes.
+This section covers the most common Latin suffixes, while the section at the bottom of this article provides a list of English suffixes that are derived from Latin suffixes.

-The English suffix “-able” comes from the Latin suffix “-abilis”
+Adjectives formed from verbs with the Latin suffix “-abilis”

 Table: Examples of words with the Latin suffix "-abilis"